Mvillablancae/CoinTrackerApp/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Running the project

+ First of all, you have to create a new file in the root folder called "keys.json" and add your Coinapi.io APIKEY as:

+{
+    "coinAPIKEY": "YOUR_API_KEY"
+}

+and add "--dart-define-from-file=api-keys.json" when calling "flutter run".

+The next step is to generate the necessary code to run the app with:

+dart run build_runner build --delete-conflicting-outputs

+Finally you can run the app with "flutter run --dart-define-from-file=api-keys.json"

 ## Packages

 This project uses the following packages: